 Fenwick introduced the first graphite rods in 1974, and if you read Figure 2, you’ll see that they were introduced at the hefty price of roughly $150 each.
 Those are 1974 prices folks.
-In today’s market (2012), that would be worth more than $711 (Megabass might need to raise their prices after they see this).
+In today’s market (2022), that would be worth more than $1,500.

 The other cool thing reported in this article, as can be seen in Figure 2, is the cost of a bass boat (with motor), trolling motor and depth finder.
 What got me was the fact that if you outfitted yourself with 10 graphite bass rods, your rod cost would be roughly half the cost of your boat!